 Heavily hit by the pandemic, Lime raised nearly 170 million euros last May, in a round table led by Uber.
 Among them were Alphabet, Google’s parent company, and Bain Capital Ventures.
 As part of this investment, the Jump fleet, which Uber bought in 2018, is now owned by the scooter company.
-Two-wheeled machines now available on the Lime application.
+Two-wheeled machines are now available on the Lime application.

 Jump bikes added to the map